 Come Monday, Amtrak called to inform me that my evening train had been cancelled as well.
 However, I ascertained that there would be a train the following (Friday) morning, so a quick rescheduling saw me cutting my stay in Boston short by one night (thanks to my lovely hotel, the Chandler Inn, for not charging me the extra night) and booking a hotel in Portland instead, at the equally lovely Inn on St John.
 In the end, it worked out in my favour; hotels in Portland are a lot cheaper than those in Boston!

-I’ve not travelled by long-distance bus in America for at least 10 years, so I was pleasantly surprised to find that my coach had Wifi and movie screens coming out of the ceiling at regular intervals (showing, of all things, “The Sound of Music”!).
-I concentrated on watching the scenery whiz by, which was mostly trees as we headed first up Route 1 and then I95.
-I’d driven up from Boston to Portland a couple of years ago, going along the coast itself, which was far more dramatic, but also took all day!
-This, in contrast, was a shade under two hours.
+It had been at least 10 years since I travelled by long-distance bus in America, so I was pleasantly surprised to find that my coach had Wifi and movie screens coming out of the ceiling at regular intervals (showing, of all things, “The Sound of Music”!).
+I concentrated on watching the scenery whiz by, which was fairly urban as we headed up US 1, before giving way to mostly trees as we switched to I-95 for the rest of the journey.
+I’d driven up from Boston to Portland a couple of years before, going along the coast itself, which was far more dramatic, but also took all day!
+This, in contrast, was a shade under two hours, the Interstate taking a more inland route.

 When we got to Portland, the gentleman I’d been sitting next to, and with whom I’d exchanged maybe 10 words all trip, asked me if I need a ride anywhere.
 After ascertaining that I was only going to the Inn on St John, I politely declined, partly because I didn’t want to impose and partly because I wanted to walk the route so I’d know how long it would take (and know which way to go) when I went back to the station the following day.